HWJwilliam/Stock-Management-Database-System/README.md

 ### 🔧 How to use

 1. Before running, create a database on some platform you like (Cloud platform/Local postgreSQL application) called "mydb".
-2. Create all the tables required to store data using the code in the document "create.sql".
+2. Create all the tables required to store data using the code in the document "main/create.sql".
-3. Go to the file "pgsample/src/main/java/cs/toronto/edu/utils/Helper.java", change the line **conn = DriverManager.getConnection("jdbc:postgresql://34.122.21.19:5432/mydb", "postgres", "postgres");** with the correct IP address and port number
+3. Go to the file "main/pgsample/src/main/java/cs/toronto/edu/utils/Helper.java", change the line **conn = DriverManager.getConnection("jdbc:postgresql://34.122.21.19:5432/mydb", "postgres", "postgres");** with the correct IP address and port number
-4. Run the program, you can do this by running the file "BuildAndRun.sh".
-If you are running your database locally, you can also do this by running the file "pgsample/src/main/java/cs/toronto/edu/Main.java".
+4. Run the program, you can do this by running the file "main/BuildAndRun.sh".
+If you are running your database locally, you can also do this by running the file "main/pgsample/src/main/java/cs/toronto/edu/Main.java".

 ### 🤓 Techniques used